19+ Must Have Items for Traveling With a Baby

 Baby monitor

-Having a baby monitor with a few added extras can make travelling much more manageable.
 For example, when we travelled to New Zealand, we went from Scottish winter to Kiwi summer, and the thermometer on our monitor helped us know how warm the room was when we put Baby B down to sleep.

-This, plus in-built white noise and a light show meant we had every aspect covered despite being in another hemisphere!
-We have a BT sound only monitor that was easy to take with us as it’s compact.
-You might be able to take your monitor from home, or consider a smaller cheaper one if you have something a bit cumbersome or expensive and you’re worried about it being in your luggage!
-Check out some of these
+We have a BT sound-only monitor that was easy to take with us as it’s compact.
+You might be able to take your monitor from home or consider a smaller, cheaper one if you have something a bit cumbersome or expensive and you’re worried about it being in your luggage!

 Adapter and Multi-socket extension cable

 With all these things to plugin, it’s worth taking an extension cable with you.
-Whether you call it a powerboard, power strip, multi-socket, or an extension cable, one of these is invaluable, even when you’re not travelling with a baby!
-Multiple adapters often don’t fit in the plug sockets next to each other and there are often limited sockets even before you start considering any extra baby stuff.
+Whether you call it a powerboard, power strip, multi-socket, or extension cable, one of these is invaluable, even when you’re not travelling with a baby!

-We pack all of the baby electrics in one packing cube, so wherever we set up Baby B’s room, we have everything ready to go at a moments notice.
+We pack all of the baby electrics in one packing cube, so wherever we set up Baby B’s room, we have everything ready to go at a moment’s notice.

 Baby asleep with toy in car seat on road trip